 It needn’t be a long session, either: just 10 minutes can be enough to get your blood pumping, feel-good chemicals firing and mood improved.

-Next time you’re feeling any of these symptoms – or just a little flat – try this quick, high-intensity workout that’s designed to give you an instant boost.
+Next time you’re feeling any of these symptoms – or just a little flat – try this quick, high-intensity workout (or sign up to unlock many more) that’s designed to give you an instant boost.

 - 10x Backward arm circles